MaassIT/n8n-nodes-camunda/README.md

-# n8n-nodes-camunda-cloud
+# n8n-nodes-camunda

-n8n nodes for interacting with Camunda Cloud (Zeebe)
+n8n nodes for interacting with Camunda (Zeebe) -> Cloud and SelfHosted

-## Camunda Cloud
+## Camunda (Cloud)

-[Camunda Cloud](https://camunda.com/products/cloud/) is a Process Automation as a Service platform with a horizontally scalable [BPMN](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) workflow engine (called Zeebe) and built-in tools for collaborative modeling, operations and analytics.
+[Camunda](https://camunda.com/) is a Process Automation as a Service platform with a horizontally scalable [BPMN](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) workflow engine (called Zeebe) and built-in tools for collaborative modeling, operations and analytics.

 ## Supported Features

-- Trigger n8n workflows from Camunda Cloud service tasks
+- Trigger n8n workflows from Camunda service tasks
-- Create new Camunda Cloud process instances from n8n
+- Create new Camunda process instances from n8n
-- Publish messages to running Camunda Cloud process instances from n8n
+- Publish messages to running Camunda process instances from n8n

 > ## 🔑 Credentials
 >